data-integrations/database-delta-plugins/sqlserver-delta-plugins/docs/sqlserver-cdcSource.md

 -----------
 Microsoft SQL Server CDC Source will replicate all of the row-level changes in the databases on Microsoft SQL server.

-Setting up SQL Server
+Setting up Microsoft SQL Server
 -----------
 #### Enable CDC On Database
-Enable CDC for database 'mydb' will look similar like this:
+Enable CDC for database 'MyDB' will look similar like this:
 ```
 -- ====
 -- Enable Database for CDC template
 -- ====
-USE mydb
+USE MyDB
 GO
 EXEC sys.sp_cdc_enable_db
 GO